Fast ShippingFree shipping for orders above $40

 Chinese Gongfu Method

-Tongmu Organic Tea Garden is located in Tong Mu Guan, Wuyi Mountain - the birthplace of Lapsang Souchong where only can be entered with the local people who led the way.
-The average elevation is above 800 meters, covering over 260 mu.
-Among them, nearly 160 mu areas of tea plants have got strict organic certification of USDA, EU.
-The Wuyi mountains are home to hundreds of native tea cultivars, which contains Tongmu Lao Cong, high-mountain Qi Cong, small-leaf species, and wild Qi Cong.
+Tongmu Tea Garden is located in Tong Mu Guan, Wuyi Mountain, the birthplace of Lapsang Souchong, only accessible with the help of locals to lead the way.
+The Wuyi Mountains are home to hundreds of native tea cultivars, including Tongmu Lao Cong, high-mountain Qi Cong, wild Qi Cong, and various small-leaf species.

 Seen from the top of the Wuyi Mountain